kai687/sphinxawesome-theme/README.rst

     also show the section title, instead of the generic "Permalink to this headline".

 New directive for highlighting placeholder variables
-    The theme supports a new directive ``.. samp::``, which is the equivalent of the built-in ``:samp:`` interpreted text role.
+    The theme supports a new directive ``samp``, which is the equivalent of the built-in ``:samp:`` interpreted text role.
 This allows you to highlight placeholder variables in code blocks.